 Independence Animal Hospital is proud to serve the Independence, KS area for everything pet-related.
-Our veterinary clinic and animal hospital is run by Dr. Edward Epp, Dr. Kathi Bolton, and Dr. Erin Parkinson who are licensed, experienced Independence veterinarians.
+Our veterinary clinic and animal hospital is run by Dr. Kathi Bolton and Dr. Erin Fisher who are licensed, experienced Independence veterinarians.
 Our team is committed to educating our clients in how to keep your pets healthy year-round with good nutrition and exercise.
 Independence Animal Hospital stays on top of the latest advances in veterinarian technology and above all, remembers that all animals and pets need to be treated with loving care during every check-up, procedure, or surgery.